BREAKING NEWS!

 We're not giving up and we hope you won't either!

-Taking down the house or moving it remains to be a bad idea
+Taking down the house or moving it remains to be a bad idea:

-- This is an Asset of the United States which has been allowed to fall into disrepair
+- This is an Asset of the United States which has been allowed to fall into disrepair by the agency.

 Why is The Pink House Important?